edubf22/nyc-neighborhoods/README.md

 <img src="output/figures/borough-venues.png" width="532" height="400" />

-More intereting relationships can be found by navigating the repo.
-More specifically, it is interesting how other clustering methods (DBScans and hierarchical clustering) performed.
+Additional relationships can be found by navigating the repo.
+More specifically, it is interesting to see how other clustering methods (DBScans and hierarchical clustering) performed.

 ## Conclusion